lablup/beps/drafts/BEP-1008-RBAC.md

 1. A user requests a Grant operation by calling a specific REST API or GraphQL.
 2. The Action Processor verifies whether the Grant request can be performed.
-3. It checks whether the requested permission can be granted.
+3. It checks whether the requested permission can be granted:
-   1. If granting Role Permissions, it checks if the corresponding Grantable Role Permissions exist.
-   2. If granting Resource Permissions, it checks if both Grantable Role Permissions and Grantable Resource Permissions exist.
+   1. Verify the granter has the corresponding grant permission (e.g., 'grant:read' to grant 'read')
+   2. Verify the scope hierarchy rule is followed
+   3. For resource permissions, verify the granter has access to the specific resource
-4. If permissions exist, the Permission is granted; otherwise, an appropriate error message is returned.
+4. If all checks pass, the Permission is granted; otherwise, an appropriate error message is returned.

+#### Role Management Flow

+1. **Creating a Role**:
+   - User must have 'create' permission for entity_type='role' within the target scope
+   - The new role is created with the same or narrower scope than the creator's permission scope

+2. **Assigning a Role**:
+   - User must have 'assign' permission for the specific role
+   - The assignment respects scope hierarchy (can only assign to users within the same or narrower scope)
+   - Creates a new record in the user_roles table

+3. **Modifying a Role**:
+   - User must have 'update' permission for entity_type='role' within the role's scope
+   - Changes to role permissions are immediately reflected for all users with that role

+4. **Deleting a Role**:
+   - User must have 'delete' permission for entity_type='role' within the role's scope
+   - Performs soft delete by updating the 'state' field and setting 'deleted_at' timestamp
+   - Existing user_roles assignments can be retained for audit purposes

 ### Database Schema